SvenThV/azure-cloud-wiki/security/ssh-key-authentication-rsa.md

 ---

-## When to Use RSA
+## Why Use RSA

-RSA remains a good choice when compatibility is more important than using the newest cryptographic algorithm.
+RSA is primarily used for compatibility with legacy systems that do not support ED25519.

 Typical use cases include: